Oh! Hark!

 "Oh!
 Hark!" is a song performed and written by Australian singer–songwriter Lisa Mitchell.
 The song was released in April 2010 as the third and final single from her debut studio album, Wonder (2009).
 The track peaked at number 71 on the ARIA Chart.

-At the ARIA Music Awards of 2010, the song earned Mitchell a nomination for ARIA Award for Best Female Artist, losing to Megan Washington's I Believe You Liar.
+At the ARIA Music Awards of 2010, the song earned Mitchell a nomination for Best Female Artist, losing to Megan Washington's I Believe You Liar.

 Music video

 The official music video was released on 9 March 2010.